-The best blues musicians in history have not only developed and refined a style loved by many around the world, they’re also responsible for the evolution of other genres such as jazz, soul, R&B and many more.
+The most famous blues musicians in history have not only developed and refined a style loved by many around the world, they’re also responsible for the evolution of other genres such as jazz, soul, R&B and many more.

-In this article, we’ve picked 11 of the most famous blues musicians of all time, from a range of styles including the original pioneers to more modern blues specialists.
+In this article, we’ve picked 11 of the best blues musicians of all time, from a range of styles including the original pioneers to more modern blues specialists.
+Keep an eye out for an essential blues album tip for each too!

 Of course, there are many more we could have included, but these represent some of the biggest-selling and most talked-about artists in the genre.